What is a Keyword Funnel?

 This stage corresponds to the middle of the funnel (MOFU).
 At this stage, potential customers have identified their problems or needs and are actively searching for possible solutions.

-At this stage, the user has moved beyond the research phase and is now looking for more specific information.
+At this stage, the user has moved beyond the research phase.
 The keywords used at this stage are more focused and specific.

 Examples include: